sshan-zhao/GASDA/README.md

 [MODELS](https://1drv.ms/u/s!Aq9eyj7afTjMcgsHJWMvya7BCbg?e=kBtnDs).

 ## Citation
-If you use this code for your research, please cite our papers.
+If you use this code for your research, please cite our paper.
 ```
-@inproceedings{ZHAOCVPR19-GASDA,
+@inproceedings{zhao2019geometry,
   title={Geometry-Aware Symmetric Domain Adaptation for Monocular Depth Estimation},
   author={Zhao, Shanshan and Fu, Huan and Gong, Mingming and Tao, Dacheng},
-  booktitle={IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
+  booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
+  pages={9788--9798},
   year={2019}
 }
 ```